KonstantinosAng/neural-network-easy/README.md

 # neural-network-easy
-A simple python script to demonstrate how back propagation works in python, with Adam or Gradient descent and
+A simple python script to demonstrate how back propagation works in python, with Adam, Gradient descent and Cross Entropy.